Sales Onboarding: The 30-60-90 Day Plan for B2B Reps [2026]

 Definition: The number of days from a rep's start date to the month they first achieve full quota.

-Benchmark: For B2B tech companies selling to mid-market and enterprise, the target is 60-90 days for SDRs and 90-120 days for AEs.
+Benchmark: For B2B tech companies selling to mid-market and enterprise, the target is 60-90 days for SDRs and 90-120 days for AEs, broadly consistent with the ramp data published on the Salesforce blog and across Forrester's B2B research.
 If your average ramp time is over 120 days for SDRs, your onboarding programme needs significant work.

 How to track it: Record each rep's start date and the first month they hit 100% of quota.
 Calculate the average across all new hires.
 Track this over time — it should decrease as your onboarding programme improves.